Medicaid expansion in Maine

 - Call 1-855-797-4357 to enroll by phone.

-Gov. LePage has reversed the course on Medicaid set by former Gov. John Baldacci.
-Baldacci authorized Dirigo Health in 2003.
+Gov. LePage has reversed the course on Medicaid set by former Gover John Baldacci, who authorized Dirigo Health in 2003.
 The program expanded Medicaid and subsidized private health insurance for middle-income residents.
 However, the program faced several financial difficulties as about 25 percent of the state’s residents enrolled in Medicaid by 2010 and Medicaid spending consumed nearly 30 percent of the state budget.
 The state fell behind in Medicaid reimbursements to hospitals, which were due nearly $500 million in state and federal payments.

 LePage took office in 2011 and has since led efforts to cut the state’s Medicaid program.
 First, he reduced the eligibility limits for adults with dependents and reduced benefits for elderly Medicaid beneficiaries.
 Second, Maine ended coverage for adults without dependents, effective Jan.
 1, 2014.
 The stricter eligibility limits resulted in about 25,000 people losing Medicaid eligibility.
 Third, the LePage administration petitioned the federal government for approval to end coverage for 19- and 20-year olds.